Setup APNs Certificates for Push Notifications

-In the background, OpenBack uses silent Push Notifications to silently update messages and ensure triggers are checked regularly.
+In the background, OpenBack uses silent Push Notifications to silently update messages and ensure signal are checked regularly.
 As such, OpenBack requires a certificate to send those push notification packets.

 In the project, a certificate must be created in your Apple Developer Account and uploaded into the OpenBack Dashboard under App Settings.
 If Push Notifications are used already, OpenBack recommends creating a specific certificate for the OpenBack SDK. iOS applications can have multiple APNs certificates and this additional OpenBack certificate does not interfere with any existing certificates or services in any way.